 Email Barbara Fox [email@example.com], Director of Community Outreach, for school supplies

 Map Academy is a charter public high school located in Plymouth, MA, designed to serve students for whom traditional school has not worked, including youth who have dropped out or are at risk of leaving school without a diploma.
 Map Academy offers a flexible, student-centered experience rooted in a culture that amplifies student strengths, acknowledges life’s realities, helps students navigate them, and sets each student on a path to graduate ready for life after high school.
-If you are working with a young adult 18-24 year old who does not have a diploma you can make an application on their website.
-For additional information, email Maxanne Wordell - email@example.com - www.themapacademy.org
+If you are a young adult 18-24 year old who does not have a diploma you can submit an application on their website.
+For additional information, email Maxanne Wordell - firstname.lastname@example.org - www.themapacademy.org

 Job Corps Centers are currently closed until further notice.
 If you are or know a young adult interested in participating in the Job Corps program, contact Alicia Lewis at 857-891-0112 for more information.